Unconditional Love

 Unconditional love is not unconditionally accepting betrayal or denial of autonomy.
 Boundaries are essential for intimate relationships to succeed.
 T. Franklin Murphy wrote, “intimacy provides the psychological need for acceptance, attachment and affection, allowing safe expression of emotion” (2017).
 Intimacy is not a magical state but the direct result of specific attachment behaviors—acceptance, respect, and compassion.
 When a partner’s act in ways that build security and trust, intimacy occurs.

 Unconditional love does not imply a lover can do as they please without consequence.
 Certainly, one of the toughest decisions we may ever make is to leave someone that we love.
 Yet, sometimes, leaving is the absolute right move.
+Perhaps, we can still love someone and leave them.
+Although for most, the desire to be unconditionally loved and left is not the desire.

 Love and Narcissism